Hari-Nagarajan/fairgame/README.md

 ```

 ### Nvidia
+**NOTE**:
+**As of October 19, 2020, NVIDIA has indicated that they are no longer selling the Founder's Edition on the NVIDIA store in the US.
+It is possible they may continue selling them in Europe at a future date, however the bot may not be functional if they modify the store interface before they add new cards to the website.
+At this point, the NVIDIA store portion of the bot is deprecated.**

 Will check stock and open an add to cart link in your browser and send notifications.

 **Nvidia flags**